Legislative requirement for regulating education standards

 We have exercised the permissive power in article 15(1)(b) of the Order relating to the good health and good character of applicants entering into and remaining on education programmes that will lead to registration.
 This means that with regard to education and training the order allows us to establish the requirements to be satisfied for admission to, and continued participation in, such education and training, which may include requirements as to good health and good character (article 15(1)(b)).

-Nursing and midwifery are self-regulating professions.
+The nurse, midwife and nursing associate professions are self-regulating professions.
 An important part of self-regulation is knowing what is right and what is important.
-All nurses and midwives are required to keep to our rules and standards, which include the Code.
+All nurses, midwives and nursing associates are required to keep to our rules and standards, which include the Code.

-Nursing and midwifery students are expected to work towards being able to apply the Code when they register.
+Nursing, midwifery and nursing associate students are expected to work towards being able to apply the Code when they register.

 The rules on good health and good character require nurses and midwives to declare their fitness for entry to the register, on renewal of registration and readmission to the register.
 A supporting declaration from a third party is required on application for first entry to a part of the register, or when returning to the register.